Skip to product information

 Receive Your Results

 Once your results are ready, you’ll receive an email notification to log in and view them securely via your private portal.
-Please note: venous blood test results are not automatically reviewed by a doctor.
-We recommend booking a consultation with a qualified clinician to help you interpret and understand your results fully.
+Please note that your results will be reviewed by a qualified clinician when you book a consultation.

 1 of 3